-How Many Extra Calories do You Really Need while Breastfeeding?
+How Many Extra Calories Do You Need while Breastfeeding?

-The thing about breastfeeding is that calorie requirements are going to vary from woman to woman, there really isn’t a specific number you need to stick to.
-What it ultimately comes down to is your hunger cues, and these are important to listen to!
+The thing about breastfeeding is that calorie requirements will vary from woman to woman.
+There isn’t a specific number you need to stick to.
+It ultimately comes down to your hunger cues, which are important to listen to!

-While you don’t want to overindulge in junk food and foods high in sugar and unhealthy fats, your body is feeding another human being, so if you’re extra hungry, there’s a good reason for it!
-If you are looking for a specific calorie number to follow, the general recommendation is to add an extra 300-500 calories to your daily diet while breastfeeding.
+While you don’t want to overindulge in junk food and foods high in sugar and unhealthy fats, your body is feeding another human being.
+So, if you’re extra hungry, there’s a good reason!
+If you are looking for a specific calorie number to follow, the general recommendation is to add an extra 450-500 calories to your daily diet while breastfeeding.
 If your weight is in the normal range, you need about 2,500 total calories per day.1

-However, remember that this is just a general guideline, and it may not work for every breastfeeding momma, as some may need additional calories in order to maintain a healthy milk supply.
-Activity level plays a big role in how many extra calories you may need and the number of fat cells within your body.
+However, remember that this is just a general guideline.
+It may not work for every breastfeeding momma.
+Some may need additional calories to maintain a healthy milk supply.
+Activity level plays a significant role in how many extra calories you may need and the number of fat cells within your body.
 Someone with a high amount of fat cells might not need as many calories as someone with a lower amount.

-No matter how many extra calories your body is going to require, you definitely do not want to skimp and go below 1,800 calories per day, especially if you were used to enjoying a much higher calorie range during pregnancy.
-Any sudden drop in calories or a sudden change in diet can cause a decrease in milk supply.
-You may be eager to lose the pregnancy weight after giving birth, but remember how demanding breastfeeding can be on your body.
-Consuming enough calories and the right type of calories will only help your body recover and provide your baby with the milk he or she needs to thrive!
+No matter how many extra calories your body will require, you do not want to skimp and go below 1,500-1,800 calories per day.2 Especially if you were used to enjoying a much higher calorie range during pregnancy.
+A sudden drop in calories or a sudden change in diet can cause a decrease in milk supply.
+You may be eager to lose pregnancy weight after giving birth but remember how demanding breastfeeding can be on your body.
+Consuming enough calories and the correct type of calories will help your body recover and provide your baby with the milk they need to thrive!

-So, we know that you need to be eating additional calories, but how do you go about including these extra 300-500 calories into your diet?
+So, we know that you may need to be eating additional calories.
+But how do you include these extra 450-500 calories into your diet?
 You can do so by simply adding 1-2 additional nutrient-dense snacks into your day.
-You can really make these snacks count by enjoying some milk-boosting foods, which we will talk about next.

-The bottom line is that your body is going to need additional calories, similar to the second and third trimester of pregnancy where your calorie requirements jumped up to about 300 extra calories per day.
-If you stick to what you were doing during the last months of pregnancy, you should be fueling your body with enough nutrition to maintain optimal health and a healthy milk supply.
+The bottom line is that your body will probably need additional calories, similar to the second and third trimesters of pregnancy, when your calorie requirements jump to about 300 extra calories per day.
+If you stick to what you did during the last months of pregnancy, you should fuel your body with enough nutrition to maintain optimal health and a healthy milk supply.

-A warm bowl of oatmeal in the morning is one of the best ways to help support a healthy milk supply, and it’s also one of the easiest and most filling options.
-Try having a bowl of oatmeal for breakfast or enjoy a bowl as an afternoon snack.
+A warm bowl of oatmeal in the morning is one of the most popular foods for breastfeeding women.
+It’s also one of the easiest and most filling options.
+Try having a bowl of oatmeal for breakfast, or enjoy a bowl as an afternoon snack.
 While there is no evidence-based research to support the claims that it increases milk supply, anecdotal reports over the years show that some feel they notice an increase in supply after eating oats.4

 Almonds make a great nutritious snack for nursing moms.
-They are rich in healthy fat, calcium, and may even be able to help boost the richness of your milk!
-Try adding some almonds to your morning bowl of oatmeal or snacking on a handful with a side of fruit.
+They are rich in healthy fat and calcium and may even help boost the richness of your milk!
+Try adding almonds to your morning bowl of oatmeal or snacking on a handful with a side of fruit.

 3. Healthy Fats

-Healthy fats are super important, so don’t be afraid to add them to your diet.
-Your body requires fat for so many different body processes, and when you are breastfeeding, it’s even more important to nourish your body with what it needs the most.
-Healthy fats can also help keep you full which is important when those breastfeeding hunger pangs kick in.
+Healthy fats are super essential!
+Don’t be afraid to add them to your diet.
+Your body requires fat for so many different body processes.
+When breastfeeding, nourishing your body with what it needs the most is even more important.
+Healthy fats can also help keep you full, which is important when breastfeeding hunger pangs kick in.
 Try snacking on things like avocados, nuts, seeds, olive oil, eggs, full-fat yogurt, and coconut.

 4. Brewer’s Yeast

-One of the most talked about ways of boosting your milk supply involves adding brewer’s yeast to your diet.
-While no evidence-based research supports the claims that it increases milk supply, many anecdotal reports show it works for some people.3 It’s also rich in b-vitamins which can help keep your energy levels high.
+One of the most talked-about ways of boosting your milk supply involves adding brewer’s yeast to your diet.
+While no evidence-based research supports the claims that it increases milk supply, many anecdotal reports show it works for some people.3 It’s also rich in B vitamins, which can help keep your energy levels high.
 Some mommas like to add brewer’s yeast to homemade energy bites made with dates, rolled oats, and brewer’s yeast.

-If you are just starting your breastfeeding journey or are preparing to have a baby, congratulations!
-While it’s a very busy time, and it’s easy to forget to take care of yourself, don’t forget just how important proper nutrition is after having a baby.
-You want to make sure you are keeping up with your nutritional demands to help your body recover but to also help nourish baby as best as you can.
+Congratulations on starting your breastfeeding journey or preparing to have a baby!
+It’s a hectic time.
+It’s easy to forget to take care of yourself.
+Don’t forget just how crucial proper nutrition is after having a baby.
+You want to ensure you are keeping up with your nutritional demands to help your body recover and help nourish your baby as best as possible.